Vassilis Spanoulis: Greek senior national team

-Summer Olympic Games
+FIBA Summer Olympic Games

-Spanoulis made his debut with the Greece men's national basketball team, for the first time, in the summer of 2004, when he was selected by his then head coach at Maroussi, Greek basketball legend, Panagiotis Giannakis, to be a member of the Greek squad during the 2004 Summer Olympics, which were held in Athens, Greece.
+Spanoulis made his debut with the senior men's Greek national team, for the first time, in the summer of 2004, when he was selected by his then-head coach at Maroussi, Greek basketball legend, Panagiotis Giannakis, to be a member of the Greek squad during the 2004 FIBA Summer Olympics, which were held in Athens, Greece.
 Spanoulis was able to play in front of his home country's fans at Helliniko Olympic Arena, as Greece was the Olympic Game's host country.
 Greece finished in 5th place in the tournament, losing to Manu Ginóbili and the eventual gold medal-winning Argentine national basketball team, 69–64, in the quarterfinals.
 That was tied for the 2nd highest finish for Greece, in Summer Olympics Basketball, in its history.
-The 5th-place finish, making Greece one of the top 5 national teams in the world, was the beginning of Greece's great run in international tournaments during the 2000s (decade).
+The 5th-place finish, making Greece one of the top 5 national teams in the world, was the beginning of Greece's great run, in international tournaments during the 2000s (decade).

 Spanoulis averaged a team-leading 12.8 points per game, at the 2008 FIBA World Olympic Qualifying Tournament, where Greece finished in first place.
-He also played at the main 2008 Summer Olympics competition, where he led Greece in scoring average at 14.3 points per game, and at the 2012 FIBA World Olympic Qualifying Tournament, where he again led Greece in scoring, with an average of 19.3 points per game, which was the third highest scoring average in the tournament.
+He also played at the main 2008 FIBA Summer Olympics competition, where he led Greece in scoring average at 14.3 points per game, and at the 2012 FIBA World Olympic Qualifying Tournament, where he again led Greece in scoring, with an average of 19.3 points per game, which was the third highest scoring average in the tournament.
+He was named to the FIBA Summer Olympics 1992–2020 Dream Team in 2020.

-On 3 June 2021, Spanoulis' return to once again play with the senior Greek national team at the 2020 FIBA World Olympics Qualification Tournament, after a 6 year hiatus from the team was announced.
+On 3 June 2021, Spanoulis returned to once again play with the senior Greek national team at the 2020 FIBA World Olympics Qualification Tournament, after a six-year hiatus from the team was announced.
 However, on 26 June 2021, Spanoulis announced his retirement from the sport for good, after he suffered an injury during Greece's training camp preparation.